SSPIRIT

 - Improve the science case for a dedicated satellite mission

-- Evaluate feasibility of remote optical detection of plastic pellets
+- Evaluate the feasibility of remote optical detection of plastic pellets (via smartphones and drones)

-- Improve the recognition potential for macro-litter using cameras (GoPro) and acoustic (Blueview and multibeam) methods
+- Boost the recognition potential for macro-litter using cameras (GoPro) and acoustic (Blueview and multibeam) methods

-- Improve the assessment of potential microplastic hotspots using remote sensing techniques
+- Assess potential microplastic hotspots using remote sensing techniques

-- Improve the performance of a depth-averaged (Eulerian) particle transport model to predict turbidity (i.e., the cloudiness or haziness of the water) and associated microplastic concentrations
+- Strengthen the performance of a depth-averaged (Eulerian) particle transport model to predict turbidity (i.e., the cloudiness or haziness of the water) and associated microplastic concentrations

-- Improve the performance of a depth-averaged (Eulerian) particle transport model to predict pellet loss dispersal
+- Optimise the performance of a depth-averaged (Eulerian) particle transport model to predict pellet loss dispersal

 Illustration of the remote sensing technologies used in the SSPIRIT project to detect plastic pollution across the different water compartments